Cyfrin/Updraft/courses/full-stack-web3-development-crash-course/2-html-ts-buy-me-a-coffee/16-review/+page.md

 ## Using AI Assistants in Development

-Tools like DeepSeek (shown in the video), Claude, Cursor, and GitHub Copilot can be powerful allies.
+Tools like DeepSeek (shown in the video), Claude, and GitHub Copilot can be powerful allies.
 Use them to:
 *   Generate boilerplate code.
 *   Explain complex concepts or library functions (like Viem's).
 *   Help debug errors.